stuckyb/MOL/app/README.md

 			    (local-set-key "\C-cl" 'js-load-file-and-go)))
 ```

 That's it!

-Restart Emacs, and then type `M-x run-js` and you are SET!
+Restart Emacs, get into `js2-mode` by typing `M-x js2-mode` and hitting enter, and then type `M-x run-js` and you are SET!
 You'll get a JavaScript REPL in a buffer where you can evaluate code.

 ## Running MOL code